 After my earth-shattering success with the biofeedback project in 1972, I was driven to take on a new challenge - to craft a spellbinding book that delved into the most provocative and revolutionary technologies of my time.
 I was a writer, and I was determined to make my mark.

-How many such “deep exploration” technical aids fired our imaginations in the mid-1970s?
-Biofeedback devices, laser light shows, ESP detectors, Kirlian cameras, not to mention 3-D oscilloscope graphical drawing devices!
-I was devoted to the cause–my efforts were the embodiment of a labor of love.
-But moving into my first apartment and writing for so many months with no income, I found that I had expended every cent collected from the former Alpha wave biofeedback article.
+In the mid-1970s, the world was buzzing with the excitement of "deep exploration" technologies that sparked our imaginations and pushed the boundaries of what was possible.
+Biofeedback devices, laser light shows, ESP detectors, Kirlian cameras, and even 3-D oscilloscope graphic drawing devices!
+I was consumed by the thrill of discovery, pouring every ounce of my being into my work.
+But when I moved into my first apartment and spent months writing with no income, I soon realized that I had burned through every last cent from my previous Alpha wave biofeedback article.

 The release of my book, "Projects in Sight, Sound & Sensation," was a moment of truth.
 I held my breath as I watched it hit the shelves in 1974, only to crash and burn in a market that seemed to have no interest in my passion project.
 Was I ahead of my time?
 Was I speaking a language no one else could understand?
 The thought was devastating, but I refused to be defeated.
 With the manuscript as my weapon, I fought back and landed a technical writing position at a major electronics firm, my first "real" job in the tech world.

 But little did I know, this was a job that would test my very soul.
 I hated every moment of it, and I was determined to never let the fire in my heart die.